ricsamikwa/ml-iot-smartcitytemp/README.md

 ```
 python3 run_model.py
 ```
-The output shows the input shape for each model and makes a prediction using a sample input.
+The output shows the input shape for each model and makes a prediction using sample inputs.
 The actual input samples are defined in input_formats.py.
 For LSTM, there are two input types; without and with padding.
 The inputs are scaled with MinMaxScaler(feature_range=(0, 1)) over the dataset, and then the predictions are scaled back, as the steps in this file model_evaluation1.py

 ## Model Training

+NB: This will retrain the models and overwrite the existing models in the `models` folder.

 ### Data processing